Pycea/ACX-tweaks/README.md

 ## Permissions explanation
 ### (Firefox) [Access your data for astralcodexten.substack.com](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions#w_access-your-data-for-named-site)
 This is needed to change the look of the site, which is what pretty much all of the options do.
 This includes adding permalinks, imitating the old theme, and removing the hearts.
+The only data from the site that is saved is which comments you have seen, if that option is enabled, and only locally.